 American Federation of Teachers (AFT)- Provides multiple resources on creating safe and welcoming schools, step-by-step reporting procedures, and training programs for educators about warning signs, and policies that foster a partnership between the student’s family and the school.

 Center for Mental Health In Schools-UCLA School Mental Health Project-This site provides a comprehensive listing of mental health resources for school nurses, staff, parents and students including crisis and disaster response, violence, suicide, and includes:

 Children's Mental Health Network- Provides weekly news and unbiased analysis of key issues on children, youth and mental health and well-being.
 The site reviews information about issues that impact children and youth with emotional and behavioral challenges and their families in a simplified form, focusing on the key elements requiring action and involvement.

-Helping Children Cope with Disaster (FEMA)- Ready.gov provides a wealth of resources for parents and educators on how to respond to a child during or after a disaster.
+Helping Children Cope with Disaster (FEMA)- FEMA provides resources for parents and educators on how to respond to a child during or after a disaster.

 National Institute for Mental Health (NIMH)-Offers educational resources, research publications and updates, statistics and news related to mental health topics.
 This agency is part of the National Institute of Health.

 National Center for School Crisis and Bereavement- This site provides trauma-related and bereavement support services within school settings, collaborates with professional organizations, governmental and non-governmental agencies and community groups to help students, staff and families at times of crisis, and provides resources, training materials, consultation and technical assistance for schools, professional training programs, professional organizations, governmental and non-governmental agencies, and communities in the areas of crisis and loss.